 In 1990, she founded the Centre for Augmentative and Alternative Communication (CAAC) which is a unique graduate training and research facility in Africa.
 In 1995, the CAAC received the Education Africa Presidential Award from Nelson Mandela for its work in South Africa.
 Professor Alant also received the Rolex Award for Enterprise in 1998 for the project "Communication for Life".
 Since then, the CAAC has received numerous national and international awards in recognition of its impact on the African continent and beyond.

-Professor Alant's research endeavours over the past 18 years have focused largely on the development of relevant communication systems for people who have no or little speech within poverty contexts.
-One of the outcomes of this research was a book on "AAC and Severe Disability: Beyond Poverty" published by Whurr Publishers in 2005.
-This book, which was co-edited by Dr Lyle L Lloyd from Purdue University, West Lafayette, Indiana was the first book which focused on poverty and AAC intervention internationally.
+Alant's research endeavors over the past 18 years have focused largely on the development of relevant communication systems for people who have no or little speech within poverty contexts.
+One of the outcomes of this research was a book titled AAC and Severe Disability: Beyond Poverty published by Whurr Publishers in 2005.
+This book was the first book that focused on poverty and AAC intervention internationally.

 In 2008, she received an award from the American Association for Intellectual and Developmental Disabilities in recognition of her international contribution to the field.
 She served as the president of the International Society for Augmentative and Alternative Communication (2009-2010) and was an associate editor for the journal of Augmentative and Alternative Communication (AAC).